Find Your Perfect School

 Wildlife rehabilitators work with both young and adult animals.
 Many even raise orphaned baby animals in wildlife rehabilitation centers until their maturity before they are released back into the wild.

 Administrative tasks are also part of the job.
 These include keeping detailed animal records, supervising interns and volunteers, and providing educational shows and presentations.
 Fundraising campaigns are also conducted and the funds are used in the operations of the wildlife rehabilitation facility.

 Wildlife rehabilitators may work full-time or part-time in zoos and aquariums, non-profit groups, government agencies, and humane societies.
 Many keep multiple jobs, too, such as biologist or veterinary technician.

 Traveling may be a huge part of the job, too.
 This is the case for wildlife rehabilitators who travel to rural and urban areas to rescue ill and injured animals.
 Attendance at the National Wildlife Rehabilitators Association (NWRA) symposium may also be in the books.

 Professional certification can be obtained from the International Wildlife Rehabilitation Council (IWRC).
 This is an optional certification, but it can boost your resume and, thus, may well be worth it.

-Wildlife rehabilitators, particularly those in managerial positions, can earn an average of $47,716 per year.
+Wildlife rehabilitators, particularly those in managerial positions, can earn an average salary of $47,335 per year.